Metropolitan areas of Mexico: Metropolitan areas beyond municipal borders

+Financial situation of metropolitan areas in Mexico

+Determining the public finance of metropolitan areas in Mexico has been challenging.
+Metropolitan areas in Mexico are complex in terms of population and industry.
+The Federal government of Mexico is transferring money to Municipalities of Mexico, but metropolitan areas in Mexico are increasingly plagued by a weakening fiscal capacity and rising local debt.
+The political factors that undermine a local tax reform in the metropolitan areas of Mexico are not well documented.

 List of metropolitan areas in Mexico by population

 Official name of each metropolitan area, area in square kilometers and number of municipalities from CONAPO.

 Population in 2020 from the 2020 Census, population in 2010 from the 2010 Census.

-‡ A new municipality, San Quintín, was created out of Ensenada's territory in February 2020.
+A new municipality, Bacalar, was created out of Othon P. Blanco's territory in February 2011.

-‡‡ A new municipality, Bacalar, was created out of Othon P. Blanco's territory in February 2011.
+Another new municipality, San Quintín, was created out of Ensenada's territory in February 2020.

 Transnational conurbations

 The United States shares a 2,000 mi (3,000 km) border with Mexico.
 It is the most frequently crossed international border in the world, with about 250 million legal crossings every year.

 The distribution of the population in Mexico, especially, in urban areas, has been changed significantly by the economic interaction between settlements in its north and the United States.
 The increasing population concentration in the north of Mexico is strongly associated with the development of the maquila industries there and the eventual economic effects of North American Free Trade Agreement (NAFTA).

-Metropolitan areas at the border with the US form transnational conurbations with deep economic and demographic interaction.
+Metropolitan areas at the border with the United States form transnational conurbations with deep economic and demographic interaction.
 For example, the San Diego – Tijuana metropolitan area consists of San Diego County in the US and the municipalities of Tijuana, Playas de Rosarito, and Tecate in Mexico.
 The total population of the region has been estimated to be just over 5 million in 2009, making it by far the largest binational metropolitan area shared between the US and Mexico.
 The National Population Council (CONAPO) recognizes the existence of such metropolitan areas and defines them as the municipalities with a city of at least 200,000 inhabitants and sharing processes of conurbation with cities of the US: